 Though my family faced this new challenge bravely, I found it particularly difficult to accept and deal with it emotionally.
 Initially, the hardest part to deal with was meeting my relatives and old friends.
 It was also hard to believe that I was never bothered about my appearance once.

 After trying hard (though I couldn’t do anything about it) and giving up the medication, I had the good fortune of getting past self-pity.
 One fine day, I decided to use vitiligo as my strength (not my weakness) and raise awareness about a rather socially stigmatized skin disorder.
 My discipline and dedication to make ‘Unite For Vitiligo’ a success made a huge difference.
 I started socializing again and talking openly about vitiligo.

 Seeing myself going through the highs and lows of vitiligo made me learn a great deal about life and true empathy.
 Yes, vitiligo is a blessing in disguise.
-If you pay attention to each point closely, you may also be able to learn something (if not similar) from this enigmatic immunity disorder.
+If you pay attention to each point closely, you may also be able to learn something (if not similar) from living with the dappled skin.

 1. Learning helps.

 It’s easy to dismiss or ignore information that you don’t want to hear.
 To detect the early signs of vitiligo, learn as much as you can, even if you don’t want to learn about vitiligo at all.

 Having a curious mind, I gravitated towards available information on vitiligo, following the diagnosis.
 I wanted to know as much as possible.
 This has helped me communicate better with everyone.
 Knowing more about the disorder can also help you:

 - Expand your breadth of knowledge and experience.

 - Develop an understanding of what to expect and how to prepare yourself for it.